Author Archives: rick

 Earphones

 For travel and biking, I use Shockz headphones.
 They’re not noise‑canceling, quite the opposite in fact.
-This is crucial when riding a bike so you can hear traffic or even walking through the bus/train stations so you can hear the announcements – while still enjoying music or podcasts etc. The battery life is decent, though… Read More »
+This is crucial when riding a bike so you can hear traffic or even walking through the bus/train stations so you can hear the announcements – while still enjoying music or podcasts etc. The battery life is decent, though… Read More: Earphones »

 Polaroid Travel Power Adapter